 Leisure skiers love the ski area in the Stubai Valley for its mix of wide pistes, dreamlike nature and culinary hotspots.
-The Schaufelspitz inter-connected ski area, a large area covering four (!) glaciers, is marked by blue and red pistes.
+The Schaufelspitz inter-connected ski area, a large area covering four glaciers, is marked by blue and red pistes.
 There is also a smaller version covering three glaciers.
-In-between of all that skiing you can enjoy break stops at the fantastic sun terraces that can be found in the whole ski area.
+In-between of all that skiing you can enjoy culinary break stops at the fantastic sun terraces that can be found in the whole ski area.
 Particularly worth a visit is the first floor of the Schneekristall-Pavilion.
 Cappuccino, Aperol or weiss beer taste twice as good when the sun roof is open.

 If you’re the athletic type, Austria’s biggest glacier ski area offers plenty of opportunities to test your stamina.
-The 10km-long downhill leading from Wildspitz top terminal (3,210m) to the Mutterberg base station (1,750m) is a true challenge even for best-trained thighs.
+The 10km-long downhill leading from the Wildspitz top terminal (3,210m) to the Mutterberg base station (1,750m) is a true challenge even for best-trained thighs.

-Nine ski routes and 15 Powder Department runs – GPS-mapped routes in the open ski area make the Stubai Glacier accessible for freeride skiers and skiers with an affinity to ski mountaineering.
+Nine ski routes and 13 Powder Department runs – GPS-mapped routes in the open ski area make the Stubai Glacier accessible for freeride skiers and skiers with an affinity to ski mountaineering.
 Numerous Freeride Camps offer professional know-how for safely entering the world of the open ski area off the marked pistes.

 The Stubai Zoo snow park ranks among the biggest meeting points for freeride skiers and snowboarders in the Tyrol.
 International top athletes (among them snowboard Olympic Snowboard Champion Sage Kotsenburg and freeski legend Jon Olsson) appreciate the snow park with its easy-, medium- and pro-lines, the top shaped kickers and many obstacles.